 - The Indigent Policy

 - The Rates Policy

-- o The Credit Control Policy
+- The Credit Control Policy

 - The Free Basic Electricity Policy

 A new policy was compiled that is based on a targeted approach.
 The policy seeks to address a number of challenges that currently prevent some of the poor people from receiving their basic benefits.
-Emanating from the above mentioned policies a social package was developed.
+Emanating from the above mentioned policies a social package was developed electricity free for users below a threshold.

-The social package assists households that are poor or face other circumstances that limit their ability to pay for services.
-There are four hundred and twenty six (426) registered beneficiaries on the indigent register.
-These are done in a universal and targeted approach.
-The universal approach is through the tariff structures and provides for 6kl free water and 50 kWh electricity free for users below a threshold.
 In addition, no rates and no refuse removal and no sewer are debited against consumers that have a property valued below the prescribed threshold.
 The targeted approach is applied as well where individual customers are found destitute completely that despite the universal approach still cannot afford their accounts.
 These customers' accounts are administered on a dedicated personal basis and then written off according to the Credit Control and Debt Collection Policy.